orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

   }
 }</pre>

 Each method of this component delegates to the relevant function inside the PlaylistProxy.
-Testing these methods is quite easy and mocking these is simply achieved using jasmine&#8217;s &#8220;**createSpyObj**&#8220;:
+Testing these methods is quite easy and mocking these is simply achieved using jasmine's &#8220;**createSpyObj**&#8220;:

 <pre class="lang:js decode:true">playlistProxySpy = jasmine.createSpyObj('playlistProxySpy', [
       'playPlaylist',